 When we make prayer less about us and more about giving Him our rapt attention, we find ourselves moving from a checkbox attitude and to glorifying relationship with our Savior.

 2. Let Scripture Take the Lead

 Over the last few years, my prayer journey has gone from not praying very often, to fervently praying every day, to not praying very often again, and then back to fervently praying most days.

 In my seasons of not praying very often, I know I should pray—I even want to pray—but I get stuck not knowing what to say.
 When I feel stuck and I’ve forgotten the joy of regular prayer, the one practice that never fails me is praying Scripture.
 It’s by far the most effective way to get unstuck and moving into another season of impassioned daily prayer.

 The Bible is full of great passages you can easily turn into a prayer.
 If you’re new to praying Scripture, or find yourself overrun by feelings of sadness or anger, the Psalms are a great place to start.
 Psalms often put into words what you’re feeling and needing from God and you can pray them word-for-word as you read.

-You can also turn almost any Bible verse into a prayer by using my super simple formula for praying Scripture.
-Or use Scripture as inspiration for a prayer all in your own words.
+You can also turn almost any Bible verse into a prayer, or use Scripture as inspiration for a prayer all in your own words.
 Whichever way you choose, you will find an abundance of words to pray in Scripture.

 3. Express Thankfulness for Others